 60 kilometres of cross-country ski trails wind their way through the sun-kissed yet snowy Antholz Valley.
 The Südtirol Arena Alto Adige biathlon and cross-country skiing centre uses this sports infrastructure for members and visitors who want to test their accuracy on holiday.

-Everything is already in place for the 2020 World Championships, when biathletes from around the world will descend upon the Antholz Valley for cross-country skiing.
+Everything is already in place for the 2026 Olympics, when biathletes from around the world will descend upon the Antholz Valley for cross-country skiing.
 And it’s just a stone’s throw from the Vierbrunnenhof, so you can be on the nearest trail in just 5 minutes.

 Europe’s largest cross-country skiing carousel